 Caused by a single cell parasitic Plasmodium is one of the dangerous diseases globally.
 Due to the tropical climate of Zambia, an attractive habitat is set for mosquitoes.
 The disease is transmitted via a bite from the female Anopheles mosquito which introduces the protists through its saliva into the circulatory system and eventually to the liver.
-Here, they multiply, mature and reproduce thus attacking the red blood cells resulting in chills, sweating, headaches, back pain, fatigue, nausea, spleen enlargement accompanied by anaemia.
+Here, they multiply, mature and reproduce thus attacking the red blood cells resulting in chills, sweating, headaches, back pain, fatigue, nausea, spleen enlargement accompanied by anemia.
 The interruption of blood to the brain and damage to vital organs eventually causes death.
 Several medications such as quinine, chloroquine and other antimalarial drugs are available to prevent the disease as there is currently no vaccine.

 Transmitted by fleas is normally associated with rats including air borne transmission from person to person.
 Victims suffer from fevers, headaches, painfully swollen lymph nodes and the disease may progress rapidly and may lead to death without antibiotic treatments.